fluent/fluent-operator/docs/plugins/fluentd/filter/grep.md

 | exclude |  | *Exclude |
 # Or

-Or defines the parameters for or plugin
+Or defines the parameters for the \"or\" plugin

 | Field | Description | Scheme |